 These days, Kate is enjoying working with independent authors, as well as those being published by more traditional means.
 She has edited both fiction and nonfiction books.
 In addition to her editing work, she is currently working on a nonfiction book of her own, as well as developing her short story portfolio.
 She hopes to begin submitting her work for publication soon.
 She recently was named a Creative Partner at Rootstock Publishing.

 When Kate isn’t working with clients or finding errant comma splices, she spends her time working toward her black belt in Kempo Jiujitsu, studying various traditional weapons techniques, and performing with her belly dance troupe Leanan Sidhe.
+She also volunteers both her writing/editing and martial arts experience to The Safety Team.
+She recently became an assistant puppeteer at Puppets in Education.
 She also enjoys traveling, exploring, and hiking with her husband and cranky beagle mix.